 - Longitudinal study of cognitive, social, and emotional difficulties in children with neurofibromatosis-1 beginning in early childhood (cognitive and preacademic abilities, motor functioning, attention and executive difficulties)

-- Autism spectrum symptomatology, anxiety, and aggression among children with Duplication 7q11.23
+- Aggression among children with Duplication 7q11.23 syndrome

 Training and Mentorship:

-Dr. Klein-Tasman is not planning to take a new student during the current admissions season, to begin in the 2020-21 academic year, but expects to take a new student in the next admissions season to begin in the 2021-22 academic year.
+I am planning to take a new student during the current admissions season, to begin graduate school in the 2021-22 academic year.